hapax/hapax.github.io/assets/simple-physics.md

 a spatial object of interest, whether it's the bulk of the fruit fly, its skin, or its proboscis.

-For instance, if the fruit fly's surface area is $A$, then for small $\epsilon$ (but much larger than an atom!), the number of cubes needed to cover it is
+So, let's map out the fruit fly. $A$, then for small $\epsilon$ (but much larger than an atom!), the number of cubes needed to cover it is